How to get more from your LinkedIn Company Page

 LinkedIn is helping companies discover trending topics and articles to share with target audiences through its Content Suggestions functionality.
 You can select an audience, explore trends, and share selected articles.
 Those audiences are a bit broad at present, but hopefully over time LinkedIn will enable businesses to segment further for more precise interest groups.

-Helpful selection criteria for a good Company update
+Helpful selection criteria for good Company posts

 In creating your content calendar, it’s good to factor in these considerations if you want to impress your followers.